petyr2/ctf-development/README.md

 After all that on a web browser run localhost and setup your wordpress.

-In order to make your wordpress to run even when you have closed the terminal you can use:
+To make your WordPress run even when you have closed the terminal, you can use:

 ```bash
 sudo docker-compose up -d
 ```
-To stop it from running  we use:
+To stop it from running,  we use:

 ```bash
 sudo docker-compose down
 ```
-To show services running in docker containers we use:
+To show services running in Docker containers, we use:

 ```bash
 sudo docker ps
 ```

-Now you can navigate to the directory that you want to build the plugin and on the directory where you installed wordpress in docker you can access the shell using:
+Now you can navigate to the directory that you want to build the plugin, and in the directory where you installed WordPress in Docker, you can access the shell using:

 ```bash
 sudo docker exec -it [CONTAINER ID PORTS] bash
 ```

-On the shell we can use `ls -lah` to view the wordpress files, then navigate to `wp-content` and then to `plugins`.
+On the shell, we can use `ls -lah` to view the WordPress files, then navigate to `wp-content` and then to `plugins`.
 This is where we are going to put our plugin.

-At this point we are going to read a documentation on [plugin handbook](https://developer.wordpress.org/plugins/intro/) and make our wordpress plugin.
+At this point, we are going to read the documentation on [plugin handbook](https://developer.wordpress.org/plugins/intro/) and make our wordpress plugin.

+On the shell that we have, we are going to add our plugin by saving the file as PHP using notebook of your choice.